-The primary objective of the Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder value.
+The primary objective of the Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios to support its business and maximise shareholder value.

-The Company manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
+The Company manages its capital structure and adjusts it, considering changes in economic conditions.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.

-No changes were made in the objectives policies or processes during the years ended 31 December 2021 as of December 2020 and 31 December 2019.
-The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt (\).
-As of 31 December 2021, the Company had a gearing ratio of 8.1% (2020: 14.0%).
+No changes were made in the objectives policies or processes during the years ended 31 December 2022 as of December 2021 and 31 December 2020.
+The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt ().
+As of 31 December 2022, the Company had a gearing ratio of 1.2% (2021: 8.1%).

-(\) Net Debt includes the outstanding loan balance from Swissport International.
+() Net Debt includes the outstanding loan balance from Swissport International a) Revenue streams